-Kuperstein has covered many of the Tri-State’s most memorable news stories throughout his time at WNBC.
-The first local television reporter to report live from the scene of December 2019’s deadly Jersey City shootout, Kuperstein described the unfolding events in real-time during breaking news coverage.
-Kuperstein’s reporting was recognized through two Regional Edward R. Murrow Awards presented to WNBC for “Breaking News Coverage” and “Team Coverage.”
+Additionally, Kuperstein was the first local television reporter to report live from the scene of December 2019’s deadly Jersey City shootout.
+Describing the unfolding events in real-time during breaking news coverage, Kuperstein’s field reporting was recognized by the Radio Television Digital News Association (RTDNA), which awarded NBC 4 New York the 2020 National Edward R. Murrow Award for “Top Television Newscast,” as well as two Regional Awards for “Breaking News Coverage” and “Team Coverage.”

 Prior to arriving in New York, Kuperstein worked as a weekday news and sports anchor for NBC6 / WTVJ in South Florida for more than a decade.
 At WTVJ, Kuperstein covered three presidential elections and reported from the 2012 presidential debate at Lynn University.
 He also led the station’s sports coverage, including live reports from the 2016 Rio Olympics.

 Kuperstein has worked as the weekend sports anchor for Fox affiliate WUPW-TV in Toledo, Ohio, as well as at WHIZ-TV, the NBC affiliate in Zanesville, Ohio.
 He is a graduate of Syracuse University's S.I.
 Newhouse School of Public Communications and earned a dual bachelor’s degree in Broadcast Journalism and Finance.
 He resides with his family in Manhattan.